Contact Us

 George Ryman's Breeding Program

-The widely accepted version of George Ryman's breeding program is that he began with a dog named Sir Roger de Coverly, and then developed a "line" of English setters based on show dogs which were occasionally crossed to field trial dogs.
-This not the type of breeding program that becomes evident with the study of Ryman's pedigrees.
-There was much more field trial influence than most Ryman fans would realize, beginning with the first Rymans, some of which were straight Llewellins.
+Sir Roger de Coverly IIA widely accepted version of George Ryman’s breeding program is that he began with a dog named Sir Roger de Coverly, and then developed a line of English setters based on show dogs which were occasionally crossed to field trial dogs.
+A study of Ryman’s pedigrees reveals there was much more field trial influence than most Ryman fans would realize, beginning with the first Rymans, some of which were straight Llewellins.
 These setters, along with offspring of Sir Roger and other dogs out of show/field crosses, were blended together to start a breeding program based on crosses to the best of both types of dogs.

 Sir Roger de Coverly was half show and half Llewellin.
 We have posted his pedigree here so readers can see how close he was to the early show imports and Llewellin greats.
 Ryman used many dogs with a similar mixed show/field background, both from his own breedings and from other kennels.